-CJA 111 Criminal Justice and Society 3 credits Orientation in law enforcement, history and philosophy of enforcement of criminal laws, administration of justice, etiology of criminal behavior, correctional treatment and professional career opportunities.
+CJA 111 Introduction to Criminal Justice 3 hours Orientation in law enforcement, history and philosophy of enforcement of criminal laws, administration of justice, etiology of criminal-behavior, correctional treatment and professional career opportunities.

-CJA 112 Criminal Justice and Society 3 credits Examines facts of crime and delinquency and relates them to data including variations of crime and deliquency rates with age, sex, race, poverty, educational status, urbanization and other variables as well as the incidence among criminals and deliquents of various biological, psychological and social traits, characteristics and processes.
+CJA 112 Introduction to Criminal Justice 3 hours Examines facts of crime and delinquency and relates them to data including variations of crime and delinquency rates with age, sex, race, poverty, educational status, urbanization and other variables as well as the incidence among criminals and delinquents of various biological, psychological and social traits, characteristics and processes.

-CJA 113 Criminal Justice and Society 3 credits A continuation of Criminal Justice and Society CJA 112.
-Factual materials pertaining to control of crime are related to sociological and psychological theories of punishment and treatments.
+CJA 113 Introduction to Criminal Justice 3 hours A continuation of Introduction to Criminal Justice CJA 112.
+Factual materials pertaining to control of crime are related to sociological and psychological theories of punishment and treatment.
 Imprisonment, probation, parole, etc., are identified as society's reactions to crime and variations of these reactions are studied.
 Operations of police departments, courts, probation and parole departments and persons are examined.